partofthestars/PPGI-Toolbox/README.md

 on the tiny blood volume changes inherently destroying the target information of heart rate under the conventional formulation of the problem.
 Utilizing features invariant with respect to the action of the group of nuisance transformations making it possible to estimate heart rate information under everyday facial motions.
 As illustrated for the above head motions, the green channel information doesn’t yield to reasonable heart rate information in the frequency domain.
-However, the extracting invariant feature shows a clear signal in both time and frequency domain.</i>
+However, in case we're able to extract invariant features we obtain a clear signal in both time and frequency domain.</i>